 About Us – Meet Our Staff

 Dr. Yin obtained her B.A. from Mount Holyoke College and her Ph.D. in Physiology from Harvard University.
 She was an Associate Professor at Harvard Medical School, and joined UT Southwestern in 1989 as Professor of Physiology.
-Dr. Yin is Vice Chair of Physiology and holds the Peter and Jean D. Dehlinger Professorship in Biomedical Science.
+Dr. Yin is Vice Chair of Physiology and holds both the Margaret Yin Chair for the Advancement of Women Faculty and the Peter and Jean D. Dehlinger Professorship in Biomedical Science.
 She is the Director of the Howard Hughes Med into Grad "Mechanisms of Disease & Translational Science" Ph.D.
 Track at the Southwestern Graduate School, and the Co-Director of the Education and Career Development Program in the UT Southwestern Center for Translational Medicine.
 Dr. Yin was a founding member of the Women in Science and Medicine Advisory Committee (WISMAC) in 1995.
 In 2012, Dr. Yin joined FDD to launch the Office of Women’s Careers.

 Christina E. Ahn, Ph.D.

 Director, Office of Faculty Diversity & Development and Office of Women’s Careers